feliciofilipe/university/README.md

 - ##### 1st semester

   - (18/20) [Software Development Systems](/3rd/1st/DSS/wms):
     This project is a Warehouse Managment System in Java, with a beautiful GUI in JavaFX, capable of managing an robot automated warehouse with multiple different  users at the same time - using an     online database.
-Additionally we built a Web Page capable of requesting Orders to the warehouse coded in JavaScript.
+Additionally we built a Web App capable of requesting Orders to the warehouse coded in JavaScript.
 Like in previous Java projects we made a terminal shell (now its used more as a development tool to quickly test queries and debug) that is generated automatically from the model source code using abstraction and reflextions.
     - #### :star: Best Group Project Grade in this Class (2020/2021).

 - ##### 2nd semester :finland: